alocke12992/Recess_Sports_Now/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-featuredImage: /img/flavor_wheel.jpg
+featuredImage: /img/uncle-drew-2018-movie-poster.jpg
-title: Making sense of the SCAA’s new Flavor Wheel
+title: 'See how easy it is Brett? '
 date: 2016-12-17T15:04:10.000Z
 description: >-
   The Coffee Taster’s Flavor Wheel, the official resource used by coffee